motherjones/simple-slider/README.md

 Once you've got your data showing up in the slider, you can consider styling it to your own taste.
 You're welcome to use our default slider style (found in css/style.css), or add your own CSS. (*MoJo users* will want to stick to the default styles.)

+**Pro Tips:**

-**Pro Tips:** The slider works best if you:
+The slider works best if you:

 * Keep your image dimensions consistent across slides.
+Same for your video embed dimensions.

 * Keep your captions short, sweet, and consistent in length across slides.

 ## Formatting your spreadsheet data

-Now go back to your spreadsheet.
+Back to your spreadsheet.

 The `title`, `text` columns should have plain text or html.
 You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>, as shown in the [How it works](https://github.com/motherjones/simple-slider/blob/master/README.md#how-it-works) section.

 The `source` column is for *MoJo users* when bulletproofing our data and tracking the origin of each row's data.
 You're welcome to adopt this practice.